Frequently Asked Questions (2019)

 Will there be a Forest School area on site?

-Yes, we have three acres of landscaped grounds which will include an exciting Forest School area.
+Yes, we have three acres of landscaped grounds which will include two exciting Forest School areas.

 How do I become a SIB member?